xebia-functional/fetch/docs/src/tut/index.md

 ## Concurrency

 If we combine two independent fetches from different data sources, the fetches will be run concurrently.
-Let's first add a data source that fetches a string's size.
+First, let's add a data source that fetches a string's size.

 ```tut:silent
 implicit object LengthSource extends DataSource[String, Int]{